esp-rs/book/src/tooling/debugging/probe-rs.md

 ## Support for Espressif chips

-`probe-rs` currently only supports ARM & RISCV, therefore this limits the number of Espressif chips that can be used at the moment.
+`probe-rs` currently only supports `ARM` & `RISC-V`, therefore this limits the number of Espressif chips that can be used at the moment.

 |   Chip   | Flashing | Debugging |
 | :------: | :------: | :-------: |